angus-lewis/MultitypeBranchingProcessInference.jl/README.md

 This will probably put the repo in ~/.julia/dev/.
 See Pkg.develop documentation for more.

 You can then use using/import to use the package, or work on the package itself in ~/.julia/dev/.

+Alternatively, git clone the repo then navigate to the repo so that you are in the MultitypeBranchingProcessInference.jl directory.

+Then run

+    % julia --project=. "import Pkg; Pkg.build()"

+To run the examples you may need to also cd into examples/ and run

+    %julia --project=. deps/build.jl